fstwn/ghautoknit/README.md

 A prototypical bridge between Rhino / Grasshopper and [Autoknit](https://github.com/textiles-lab/autoknit).

-**WARNING: This code is unfinished.
-I never completed it because I moved on to another approach!**
+**WARNING: This code is very rough!
+It has been verified to run under Windows, it has not been tested on Mac OSX!**

 ## However, it is actually possible to use this...